 The forgiveness and ease of launch are worthless if you do not achieve a good distance with your fairway wood.
 Their purpose is to get you close to the green on long shots.

 Fortunately, modern materials, designs, and technologies have made today’s clubs exceptionally adept at distance.

 Lower spin and a good moment of inertia (MOI) will allow you to maximize distance even off a slower swing.
 MOI simply means that there is less twisting on impact.

 Some fairway woods allow you to adjust the loft and lie.
-While there are times when this could be useful it is not essential.
-One needs to fully understand the adjustments and when to use them and this feature also adds to the cost and weight of the club.
+While there are times when this could be useful, it is not essential.
+One needs to fully understand the adjustments and when to use them.
+This feature also adds to the cost and weight of the club.

 The shaft is also important.
 Be sure you get the correct length for your height.
-A lighter shaft should allow you to get faster clubhead sped for more distance.
+A lighter shaft should allow you to get faster club head speed for more distance.

-You generally have to consider your budget and there are options to suit all budgets.
-Remember a quality fairway wood will last you for many years so it is a worthwhile investment.
+You generally have to consider your budget, and there are options to suit all budgets.
+Remember, the best fairway wood for high handicapper options will last you for many years, making it a worthwhile investment.

 Consider The Intended Use of Your Fairway Woods